-Network 1 provides placement services to individuals with intellectual disabilities who have never worked, are currently unemployed, or want to re-enter the workforce.
+Network 1, Inc. provides placement services to individuals with intellectual disabilities who have never worked, are currently unemployed, or want to re-enter the workforce.
 Participants in this program will be given support by a Case Manager and will have opportunities to work on a variety of jobs if desired to ensure a proper fit.
 This will increase participants’ knowledge of what it means to be a good employee while at the same time allowing them to earn income.
-Depending upon each participant’s needs, Network 1 may provide transportation to and from the work sites.
+Depending upon each participant’s needs, Network 1, Inc. may provide transportation to and from the work sites.
 However, mobility skills training will also be available if needed.

-Our services include career planning, assessments (situational & functional), supported employment (individual & group placement), work skills development, community inclusion/outreach, technical assistance & accommodations assistive technology, transportation, and mobility training.
+Our services include career planning, assessments (situational & functional), supported employment (individual & group placement), work skills development, community inclusion/outreach, technical assistance and accommodations assistive technology, transportation, and mobility training.
 Our first step begins with a supported employment assessment for each participant to determine skill level, job preferences, opportunities for integration into a community job setting, transportation issues, family concerns, and more.
 Once employment has been established, we offer side by side job coaching (cues, verbal prompts, instructions, feedback) to assist participants with learning their job tasks to the greatest extent possible.

 Network 1, Inc.’s Paid Internship Program (PIP) is designed for individuals with disabilities to enable the acquisition of experience and skills for future paid employment, or for the internship itself to lead to full or part-time paid employment in the same job.
 PIP is customized and provided in the following areas:

 • Participants will secure the dignity of economic self-sufficienct within their community

 • Participants will be provided with the tools, training & supports necessary, to achieve positive employment outcomes

 • Participants will learn work-related tasks and/or appropriate communication skills, will gain practical work experience for resume development, obtaining competency in a selected trade, or preparation to start a business